SimonMertins/api-pp/README.md

 ## credits

-* [Code Institute](https://codeinstitute.net) especially the Django Rest Framework project.
+* [Code Institute](https://codeinstitute.net) especially the Django Rest Framework project. almost all of the code is from th drf api project.

 * [Heroku](heroku.com)